 Despite being well-received at court for a number of years, Madame de Pompadour began to face opposition from around 1747.
 The Parti dévot amongst others were unhappy about being ranked below a woman of such low birth.
 The awful abuse began to circulate around the court and Paris in general about Madame de Pompadour, with writers commenting on her rank as well as mocking such intimate details as gynaecological problems.
 Despite such opposition, Pompadour carried on in her duties to the king.

-Although formally, the Maîtresse-en-titre held no political power, behind the scenes it was often a different story.
+Although formally, the Maîtresse-en-titre held no political power, behind the scenes, it was often a different story.
 Every day, Pompadour would receive courtiers, travel with the king and serve as a hostess for court events.
 Madame de Pompadour began to use her experiences with her salon to become a patron of the arts and as well as rolling out an extensive building programme.
 Sèvres porcelain thrived under Madame’s patronage, as did other ventures with her backing such as the publication of an early Encyclopaedia.
 Madame De Pompadour was seen to have stepped into the men’s sphere of politics and was accused of overstepping the mark and even wanting to take the crown for herself.
-One courtier said that she “is the prime minister and is becoming more and more despotic such as no other favourite has ever been in France”, whilst other people such as the Austrian ambassador believed that it was to her “that we owe everything, and it is on her that we should count for everything in the future”.
+One courtier said that she “is the prime minister and is becoming more and more despotic such as no other favourite has ever been in France”, while other people such as the Austrian ambassador believed that it was to her “that we owe everything, and it is on her that we should count for everything in the future”.
 This was after the signing of a peace treaty between the countries.
 Whichever opinion we look at, it is clear that Madame de Pompadour was a very influential member of Louis XV’s court.